Coffee is a Fruit: Why is your cup filled with a seed infusion?

 Summary

 Next time you smell freshly ground coffee, think of it as the essence of distant lands.
-These are seeds that have traveled thousands of kilometers, carrying within them the history of volcanic soil and tropical sun.
+This is an infusion made from seeds that have traveled thousands of kilometers, carrying the history of volcanic soil and tropical sun.

 Since it's a fruit, it must be of the highest quality.
 Learn what Specialty Coffee actually is.